hps/heartland-woocommerce-plugin/readme.txt

 * Bugfix: resolved issue with failing subscription payments

 = 2.3.3 =
-* Various updates to bring code in line with current WP and WooCommerce standards
+* Various updates to bring code in line with current WP and eCommerce standards

 = 2.3.2 =
 * Minor update to configuration-screen descriptions

 = 2.3.1 =
-* Declare current incompatability with WooCommerce "Cart and Checkout Blocks"
+* Declare current incompatibility with "Cart and Checkout Blocks"

 = 2.3.0 =
-* Add support for WooCommerce HPOS
+* Add support for HPOS

 = 2.2.3 =
 * Allow 8-digit pin HMS gift cards